ebuchman/blog/content/posts/velocity.md

 [^ngdp]: There is growing support for "[NGDP targeting]", where Central Banks target
     total nominal spending directly, rather than the price level, allowing the price level to adjust for genuine gains in productivity.
-[^central-banks]: Central Banks, which are currently captured by a paradigm of [systemic risk],
+[^central-banks]: Central Banks are currently captured by a paradigm of [systemic risk].
-    can transition to a more sustainable model that better supports more [local] and cooperative forms of clearing and credit creation directly between businesses.
+    They may be able to transition to a more sustainable model by better support for more [local] and cooperative forms of credit clearing and credit creation, directly between businesses.
 I suspect blockchain technology can play a major role in facilitating this.
 But that's a topic for another post.
+For some preliminary ideas, see my [critique of MMT].
 [^loans]: The vast majority of money in the world is created endogenously by commercial banks through the issuing of loans.
     This is the monetary engine of economic growth.
 But ever since 2008, this engine has collapsed.
 Central banks have attempted to compensate using their